php-collective/djot-php/docs/guide/parser-options.md

 ## Soft Break Modes

-Control how soft breaks (single newlines in source) are rendered in HTML output.
+Control how soft breaks (single newlines in source) are rendered.
+This setting is available on all renderers.

 ### Available Modes